rewhowe/snapdragon/documentation/manual.md

 ホゲの 「０」
 ```

-Addressing arrays with other types of variables will stringify them as keys.
-In particular, True and talse will be stringified as はい and いいえ, respectively, and null is treated as an empty string.
+Assigning array elements with other types of variables as keys will stringify them.
+In particular, `True` and `False` will be stringified as `はい` and `いいえ`, respectively, and null is treated as an empty string.

-Newly added keys will generally remain in insertion order, with new values taking the next consecutive integer key following the largest numeric key.
+Newly added elements will generally remain in insertion order, with new key values taking the next consecutive integer key following the largest numeric key.

 Example: